CERN-IT-INNOVATION/DeepLAr/README.md

 # DeepLAr

-DeepLAr: Deep Learning classifier for low-energy events in Liquid Argon TPC
+DeepLAr: Deep Learning classifier for low-energy events in Liquid Argon TPC.

+This project is a readaptation of [QuaKe](https://github.com/qismib/QuaKe).

 ## Installation